 The goal of the doctoral program in special education at Texas Tech University is to prepare leadership personnel to help shape the future of special education.
 The doctoral program in special education focuses on outcomes that will prepare graduates in the areas of research, teacher education, and program development and evaluation.

-Doctor of Education in Special Education Program of Studies
+Doctor of Philosophy in Special Education Program of Studies

 |Additional Coursework in Special Education||24|

 Doctoral Advisory Committee

 - Established with a minimum of THREE members

 - Establishment of the "Program for the Doctoral Degree"

 - Advise in dissertation topic, qualifying examination procedures, and doctoral internship

 Possible sites for internships may include, but are not limited to:

 - education service centers or other public school agencies